Asian Americans (film series): Episode 2: A Question of Loyalty

 In an effort to avoid the anti-Japanese hate and discrimination, Chinese and Korean Americans wore buttons or other identifiers to communicate to the public they were not Japanese.
 The episode also describes how some Chinese and Korean Americans fully supported America's war effort since it would mean Japanese Imperialism in China, Korea, and the Philippines may be put to an end.
 Susan Ahn Cuddy, the first-Asian woman to enlist in the U.S. Navy and its first female gunnery officer, joined the navy as a way to honor her Korean activist father, Ahn Chang Ho "Dosan" and the country of Korea.
 Philip Ahn, Susan's brother, also honors Korea and his parents by taking pride in playing villainous Japanese roles in Hollywood films as a way to create more anti-Japanese sentiment.

-On February 19, 1942, President Roosevelt signs Executive Order 9066 which authorized the incarceration of around 110,000 Japanese people, two-thirds of them were born in the United States and were citizens.
+On February 19, 1942, President Roosevelt signed Executive Order 9066 which authorized the incarceration of around 110,000 Japanese people, two-thirds of them were born in the United States and were citizens.
 Dr. Ina described how the imprisonment by The United States government was racially motivated due to the fact they imprisoned anyone who they deemed as having 1/16th Japanese blood.
 Historian Jane Hong describes the different types of internment camps and how family separation was not uncommon.
 Imprisoned Japanese had to answer a loyalty questionnaire.

 The episode describes how Japanese enlisted in the U.S. military from the internment camps.
 Three of the Uno brothers joined the U.S. military.
 Howard and Stanley Uno joined as intelligence officers while Ernest Uno was in the 442nd Infantry Regiment.
 The three Uno brothers vowed to kill their brother Buddy Uno because he was considered a traitor.
 In 1944, Buddy Uno was stationed in a Japanese prisoner of war camp and met with photojournalist Carl Mydans.
 Mydans would later describe him as a tortured soul.
 Buddy Uno never returned to the U.S. and died of Tuberculosis.
 His descendants speak of him as someone who did his best to survive.

 George Uno and his youngest son, Edison Uno, were released from the internment camps in 1947.
 Edison went on to be an activist for previously incarcerated Japanese and his work, along with others such as Yuji Ichioka, would culminate in the Civil Liberties Act of 1988 signed by President Reagan.

 The episode concludes with a call to action to prevent the practice of family separation and internment of people from ever happening again.

-People featured in Episode Two are: Satsuki ina (American film director), Roberta Uno (descendant of George Uno), Brian Niya (historian), Amy Uno, Jane Hong (historian), Christine Cuddy (daughter of Susan Ahn Cuddy), and Emiko Uno (daughter of Buddy Uno).
+People featured in Episode Two are: Satsuki ina (American film director), Roberta Uno (descendant of George Uno), Brian Niiya (historian), Amy Uno, Jane Hong (historian), Christine Cuddy (daughter of Susan Ahn Cuddy), and Emiko Uno (daughter of Buddy Uno).